gagarin2017/mortgage_advisor/README.md

 # mortgage_advisor
-Application which analyzes the available mortgage rates and adises a user on a better rate
+Application which analyzes the available mortgage rates and advises a user on a better rate